spenserblack/spenserblack.github.io/tutorials/lazy-iteration.md

 ### Why?

 So why is lazy iteration useful?
-If you look back at the `fizzbuzz` Python example above, what if, instead of `yield`ing values, we `return`ed a list, like so?
+If you look back at the `fizzbuzz` Python example above, what if, instead of yielding values, we returned a list, like so?

 ```python
 def fizzbuzz(start, stop):